CSCE41403 Project

 The final project report expects to include the following:

-- Proposes goals and summarized accomplishments (if you work on San Francisco Crime, include your best result based on the metric uses.
-A confirmation email from the organizer will also be needed.)
+• Proposes goals and summarized accomplishments (if you work on San Francisco Crime or Airbnb project, a screen shot of your best score based on the contest metric received from the organizer should be included in the final report.)

 Document Format